IBUNHABIBU/react-bookstore/README.md

 ### Features

-#### Milestone 2
+#### Milestone 3
-- Creating container folder
-  - Creating BookForm component
+- Make BookForm component stateful
-  - Creating BookList component
+  - Submit the form and read the input values
+  - dispatch AddBook action
-- Creating component folder
+- Creating the remove book button
-  - creating Book component
-  - creating store
-  - creating action and reducers
+  - dispatch the removeBook action to the store

 <!-- BUILD WITH -->
 ## Built With